Robert Lowell Goller

 East Aurora, New York 14052

-Historian's Office Open for Research: Fridays from 1-4 p.m., and by appointment by emailing firstname.lastname@example.org.
+Historian's Office Open for Research: Wednesdays from 1-4 p.m., and by appointment by emailing firstname.lastname@example.org.
 Requests for information may be sent to the Town Historian's attention at 300 Gleed Avenue, or via e-mail.

-The Town Historian's Office is available as a resource for historical documents, photographs and family histories.
-New York State law requires each town and village to appoint a historian to collect and preserve materials related to the history of the municipality.
-The Town Supervisor appoints the Town Historian for a one-year term.
+The Town Historian's Office is available as a resource for local history.
+New York State law requires each town and village to appoint a historian to promote the history and heritage of the community; maintain and preserve the archives; and to advise local officials, boards and residents on issues related to the history of the community.
 The town historian also serves as historian for the Village of East Aurora.